GInfo-ECM/club-drupal/drupal7/sites/all/themes/mayo/README.txt

 2. Base font and heading font type (either Serif or Sans-serif) and base font size.

-3. Page layout options such as width of the site (fixed width layout or liquid layout), margins, sidebar layout and width, etc.
+3. Page layout options such as margins, sidebar layout and width, etc. There are now settings for Big Screen Sidebar Layout, Tablet Sidebar Layout, and Smalltouch Sidebar Layout.
+Also you can adjust the Media query for each device type, but caution is advised in changing the defaults.
+Be careful using Pixle Units in the Sidebar Layout settings as it could have undesired behavior on some device sizes. % units seem to work best.

 4. Styles such as menubar styles and round corner for node/sidebar block.